visus-io/cuid.net/README.md

 > :memo: `Cuid2` implements `IEquatable<T>` but does not implement `IComparable` or `IComparable<T>`.

-`Cuid2` is an immutable structure that generates a cryptographically strong identity. `Cuid2` and is recommended for use over `Cuid` where security context is important.
+`Cuid2` is an immutable structure that generates a cryptographically strong identity. `Cuid2` is recommended for use over `Cuid` where security context is important.
 The length of the value can also be adjusted to be anywhere from 4 characters to 32 characters in length, the default is 24.